-“Social Security benefits definitely help, but not nearly as much as people would want,” Kotlikoff told InCharge.org.
-“There are all sort of gaps in the system and ways you have to deal with them to get what you deserve.
+“Social Security benefits definitely help, but not nearly as much as people would want,” he told InCharge.org.
+“There are all sorts of gaps in the system and ways you have to deal with them to get what you deserve.”

-“I would suggest that widows make a lifetime budget plan as early as possible,” Kotlikoff said.
-“Figure out how much you’re going to need to maintain the lifestyle you want to lead and then look at your expected benefits from social security, life insurance, retirement plans, pensions, – anywhere you expect to get money – and see if that’s going to support it.
+Widows should also make a lifetime budget plan as early as possible.
+“Figure out how much you’re going to need to maintain the lifestyle you want to lead and then look at your expected benefits from Social Security, life insurance, retirement plans, pensions – anywhere you expect to get money – and see if that’s going to support it.

 Widows Financial Problems Get Worse with Age

-Though women are catching up rapidly, the majority of those eligible for Social Security and retirement benefits are underfunded when they reach retirement age.
-The combination of a lifetime of working for less because of the gender wage gap and taking time away from work to raise children usually means women receive lower Social Security benefits and 401(k) or company pension plan for retirement savings.
+The combination of a lifetime of working for less money than men and losing work time to raise children is a large factor as to why women receive lower Social Security benefits and 401(k) or company pension plan for retirement savings.

-“And it only gets worse as women get older,” said Cindy Hounsell, President of the Women’s Institute for a Secure Retirement (WISER).
-“By the time they get to their 80s, a lot of women are near poverty because they never had the discussion with their husband about, ‘What’s going to happen to me if you’re gone?’^”
+Cindy Hounsell, president of the Women’s Institute for a Secure Retirement, said some of that can be avoided with communication and proactive financial management.
+“By the time they get to their 80s, a lot of women are near poverty because they never had the discussion with their husband about, ‘What’s going to happen to me if you’re gone?’” she said.

-“Odds are that if you’re a woman, you’re going to be going it alone at some point late in life,” Hounsell said.
-“Unfortunately, a lot of them don’t know where the money is, where it’s supposed to be coming from and how to manage money on their own so when their spouse dies, they’re stuck.
-They don’t know what to do.”
+“Odds are that if you’re a woman, you’re going to be going it alone at some point late in life,” she said.
+“Unfortunately, a lot of them don’t know where the money is, where it’s supposed to be coming from and how to manage money on their own, so when their spouse dies, they don’t know what to do.”

 Additional Help for Widows